Jim John on the Gander River, a full page ad in MacLean’s magazine May 2, 1977 issue.

 But wait, doesn’t Vancouver Humane Society have abandoned and abused animals in its own city?
 Doesn’t it receive calls about horse starvation within its jurisdiction?
 Isn’t there factory farming in the Lower Mainland?

 And the UK’s RSPCA and League Against Cruel Sports? (sorry, Stampede articles are gone.)
 Isn’t there abuse and neglect within the UK?
 What’s happening with fox hunting?
-That can pretty hard on horses let alone the fox, if there’s still hunting of live foxes.
+That can be pretty hard on horses let alone the fox, if there’s still hunting of live foxes.
 And polo.
 Show jumping, eventing, steeplechasing, hurdling: all involve horses as active partners under the control of a human.

 The protestors made a lot about the UK having banned rodeo in 1934 and that it was William’s “great-great-grandfather George V who signed [it] into law.”
 Funny, I had no idea rodeo was part of British culture and history.
 Not like Canada and the US where the activities that comprise rodeo have been part of the national landscape since the beginning.